Find a penny, pick it up. Have you ever heard that rhyme? Do you know that five or six versions of that poem exist?

 Is It Good Luck to Find a Penny Heads Up?

 So picking up a tails up penny can open the door to the negative underbelly of the world.
 It can allow bad influences into your life.
-A heads up penny, on the other hand, opens your world to positive thoughts and influences.
+A heads up penny, on the other hand, opens your world to positive thoughts and powers.

 This is the reason my friend flips pennies over.
 She believes flipping a tails up penny keeps the evil forces on the underside.
-By flipping the penny, she allows the good side to shine.
+By reversing the penny, she allows the good side to shine.
 She also passes this good onto the next person who finds it.

 Has the Luck Worn Off?